-The processor BART98_v3 also generates 98th percentile values using the "receptor-specific method" or "method 2."
+The processor BART98\v3 also generates 98th percentile values using the "receptorspecific method" or "method 2."
 This method, which calculates 98th percentile values on a receptor-by-receptor basis, is not used for the subject-to-BART modeling in Colorado.

 In order to make the processor more general and to handle missing data, the "8th high" (for one year) and "22nd high" (for 3 years) values recommended by U.S. EPA are not hardwired into the processor; rather, the processor contains an algorithm that calculates the appropriate "nth high" value from the distribution of data.
 The 8th high and 22nd high values recommended by U.S. EPA are consistent with the values that would be generated from the equations in 40 CFR 50 Appendix N - "Interpretation of the National Ambient Air Quality Standards for PM2.5" - for determining 98th percentile values for PM2.5 monitoring.
 Thus, the Appendix N method is used in the processor.
-For the exact algorithm, see Appendix N, the BART98_v3 source code, or the BART98_v3 "readme" file.
+For the exact algorithm, see Appendix N, the BART98\v3 source code, or the BART98\v3 "readme" file.

-6. Results
+4. Results

-The CALPUFF modeling results include eleven of the twelve Class I areas in Colorado.
+The CALPUFF modeling results will include eleven of the twelve Class I federal areas in Colorado.
 Mesa Verde was excluded because it is more than 300 km from all of the BART-eligible sources in Colorado.
 In addition, the BART-eligible sources in Colorado would have higher impacts at other Class I areas.
 That is, impacts at Mesa Verde would not be the controlling 98th percentile values for this analysis.
-The modeling domain does not include Class I areas in any nearby states because the maximum 98th percentile impact from the Drake Power Plant is expected to occur at a Class I area in Colorado.

 The results for source-to-receptor distances beyond 300 kilometers may be used, but they may overestimate impacts because puff splitting has not been used.
 The model setup used here should provide reasonable estimates for source-to-receptor distances up to 300 kilometers.
-Figure 22 shows the 50km and 300 km radius circles around the modeled BART-eligible source.
+The modeling report should include a figure such as Figure 22 that shows the 50km and 300 km radius circles around the BART-eligible source.

 Figure 22.
-Class I areas within 50 and 300 kilometers of the BART-eligible source.
+Example figure showing Class I areas within 50 and 300 kilometers of the BART-eligible source.